robojones/token-server/README.md

 This example shows, how a client and a server can be connected using self-signed certificates.

-For some help on how to generate self-signed certificates [see this solved issue](https://github.com/nodejs/help/issues/253#issuecomment-242425636).
+For some help on how to generate self-signed certificates [see this comment](https://github.com/nodejs/help/issues/253#issuecomment-242425636).

 ```javascript
 const { TokenServer, TokenClient } = require('token-server')